-The main techniques that I employ for the identification of fungi and various functional studies are PCR-based, microscopy, infrared spectroscopy, and stable isotope assays.
+My research interest also covers the relationships between polyploidy in plants and their association with mycorrhizal fungi.
+The main techniques, which I employ for the identification of fungi and various functional studies are PCR-based techniques, microscopy, infrared spectroscopy, and stable isotope assays.

 I am involved in the following projects:

 Biodiversity effects on ecosystem functioning across marine and terrestrial ecosystems (BEFmate)

 Spatial community ecology in highly dynamic landscapes: from island biogeography to metaecosystems (DynaCom)